Don't Want to Forgive Me Now

 "Don't Want to Forgive Me Now" is a song by Scottish band Wet Wet Wet, released as the third single from their fourth studio album, Picture This (1995), on 5 June 1995 by The Precious Organisation and Mercury Records.
 It reached number seven on the UK Singles Chart and reached the top 20 in Iceland and Ireland.
-Marti Pellow recorded his own version of the song for inclusion on his 2002 album Marti Pellow Sings the Hits of Wet Wet Wet & Smile.
+Band member Marti Pellow recorded his own version of the song for inclusion on his 2002 album Marti Pellow Sings the Hits of Wet Wet Wet & Smile.

 Critical reception

 Tony Cross from Smash Hits was negative and gave the song one out of five, writing, "This is one of their own numbers, and thank God it's a bit more pop than the rest of the cobblers on their current album.
 But it's still unmemorable middle-of-the-road rock with a hint of country and western thrown in for Jimmy Nail fans."